 Best Fortnite settings for GTX 1070

-Recommended at 1080p: expect 57103 FPS after applying the playbook below.
+Recommended at 1080p: expect 106–136 FPS after applying the playbook below.
+Range derived from published benchmark measurements for this game.
 Your GTX 1070 is the limiting factor in Fortnite.

 At 1080p, Fortnite's rendering pipeline saturates a D-tier NVIDIA GPU before any CPU draw-call limit.
 Settings that reduce GPU load (shader quality, shadow detail, particle resolution, upscaling) produce the biggest FPS gains.
 Settings that ease CPU work (view distance, draw distance) help less.